 About the code

-This framework provides Community Managers, their employers and the public a clear understanding, and expectation, of what is considered ethical practice within their industry.
+This framework provides online community professionals, the organisations they work with, and the public a clear understanding, and expectation, of what is considered ethical practice within their industry.

 Code of Ethics

 Deal fairly and honestly with community members, the public, employers, clients, colleagues, public officials and the media.
 Avoid conduct or practices likely to discredit themselves, their employers or client, colleagues and community members.

 Avoid publishing or encouraging content or activity that contains an unnecessary emphasis on personal characteristics, including gender, race, ethnicity, nationality, age, sexual orientation, family relationships, religious belief, or disability.
 Never use divisive or manipulative techniques (such as gender, racial or generational baiting) to drive 'engagement'.

 Do their utmost to ensure respectful conduct within their communities.
 This includes the creation of relevant governance for members in producing a healthy culture.
 Community Managers should report any forms of abuse to relevant parties, whether directed at them or others.

 Ensure their communities and content therein are accessible for all members, participants and potential participants (such as those who may rely on screen readers).
 This may include the addition of alt. text on visual content, avoiding using colours that hurt readability, etc. Build a culture of inclusion.

 Remain up to date with relevant legislation in their regions of practice and community locations, and should comply with these at all times.
 Note this does not preclude advocating for change of this regulation or informing its evolution.

 Adhere to relevant rules and terms on the platforms on which they operate.
 Compliance does not prevent Community Managers from offering platforms constructive criticism to improve those platforms, or lodging formal complaints if required.